DavidGiraldoCode/t-the_graphics_pipeline_OpenGL/README.md

-# The graphics pipeline, the magic behind any AAA video game
+# The graphics pipeline
+*The magic behind any AAA video game*

 OpenGL is a graphics API in C that allows us to communicate the CPU with the GPU, sending large batches of geometric data so the GPU’s multi-processing capabilities can transform them into pixels.
 The graphics pipeline is the process of transforming (mapping) the 3D data sent to the GPU into a 2D coordinate system to be displayed on a screen.
 The vertex is the single unit of data, which holds attributes (3D coordinates, color values, normals, among others) that allow the pipeline to render those vertices into the screen in the form of pixels.